lpawa/url-shortner/README.md

 In order to install it

-Run 'npm inastall' after downloading the repo. to install the dependencies
+Run 'npm install' after downloading the repo. to install the dependencies

 To start the server on localhost:3000